Zaloog/kanban-tui/README.md

 kanban-tui comes with four default columns
 (`Ready`, `Doing`, `Done`, `Archive`).
-More columns can be created via the Settings-Tab.
+More columns can be created via the `Settings`-Tab.
 Also the visibility of columns can be toggled.
 Deletion of an existing columns is only possible, if no task is present in the column you want to delete.
 </details>